acm-cui/website-cui2024/submit/pcs.md

 ---
 label: Submission system
-description: Go to the PCS submission system.
+description: Go to the PCS submission system, used for submitting to the ACM CUI !!conference.year!! tracks.

 layout: redirection
 target: https://new.precisionconference.com/submissions?focus=cui24